 - Make sure you have a shovel, probe, and an avalanche transceiver.

 - Colorado Avalanche Information Center is a critical component for any backcountry adventure.
+Check out their avalanche forecast before going into the backcountry.

 - We always recommend going with a guide from Aspen Alpine Guides or Aspen Expeditions.